 In the hotter areas, especially in the east, there are a few venomous snakes.
 The Fer-de-lance or Barba Amarilla (yellow beard) is highly venomous.
 Mosquito-borne illnesses are present around Rio Dulce.
 These sound more intimidating than the reality.

-Guatemala has such fertile land and such an agreeable climate, it’s no wonder that the food and drink is primo there.
-When you visit, these are a few of the things you just have to taste:
+With such fertile land and such an agreeable climate, it’s no wonder that the food in Guatemala is primo.
+When you visit, these are a few of the traditional guatemalan foods you just have to taste: